Oshimia/leaderboards/docs/googleSheetsExtension.md

   3. **Data Extraction and Processing:**
      - Data is obtained using `range.getValues()`, which returns a 2D array.
-     - Columns and Rows that are completely empty (all cells are empty or null) are filtered out to reduce noise.
+     - It first scans the first few rows (limited by HEADER_CHECK_LIMIT) to determine which columns are entirely empty—this helps avoid processing columns without any header or content.
+     - It then iterates through each row.
+If a row is completely empty (i.e., every cell is null or an empty string), it increases a counter and discards it.
+After a preset number of consecutive empty rows (defined by EMPTY_ROW_LIMIT), the script stops processing further rows.
      - Each remaining row is processed:
        - Empty cells are converted to `""`.
        - Date cells are formatted using `formatDate(date)`.
        - Other cells are converted to strings, and any internal double quotes are escaped by doubling them.
 The entire cell value is then wrapped in double quotes, ensuring CSV compatibility.
-     - The processed rows are then joined with commas (to form CSV lines) and concatenated with newline characters.
+     - It then generates a cell address (for example, "A1" or "B2") using a helper function (numberToColumnLetter) and stores the cell’s value in a JSON object (sheetData) keyed by this address.

   4. **Response Construction:**
-     - The processed CSV data for each sheet or sheet-range request is stored in an object using a unique key (either the sheet name or a combination of sheet name and range).
+     - The JSON object for each sheet or sheet-range request (contained in sheetData) is added to a master object (allData) under its unique response key.
-     - The final object is serialized into JSON and returned as the HTTP response.
+     - Finally, the entire allData object is serialized to JSON and returned as the HTTP response using the ContentService with the MIME type set to JSON.

 #### 2. `parseRange(sheet, rangeStr)`